mnzit/rust-quiz-cli/README.md

 # rust-quiz-cli
-# Terminal Quiz
-1. Add new questions in the data.txt file
+> Add new questions in the data.txt file